CSA-GTC/Unhinged/README.md

     * Points/Time survived
     * Sound

-Thank you for playing and please not any other issues you find
+Thank you for playing and please note any other issues you find